woodrush/lisp-in-life/README.md

 ![The Conway's Game of Life version of the architecture, converted from the VarLife pattern.](./img/ss3.png)

 The Conway's Game of Life version of the architecture, converted from the VarLife pattern.
-What appears to be single cells in this image are actually [OTCA metapixels](https://www.conwaylife.com/wiki/OTCA_metapixel) zoomed away to be shown 2048 times smaller.
+What appears to be a single cell in this image is actually an [OTCA metapixel](https://www.conwaylife.com/wiki/OTCA_metapixel) zoomed away to be shown 2048 times smaller.

 ![A close-up view of a part of the ROM module in the Conway's Game of Life version.](./img/ss4.png)

 A close-up view of a part of the ROM module in the Conway's Game of Life version.
-Each pixel in the previous image is actually these square-shaped structures shown in this image.
+Each pixel in the previous image is actually this square-shaped structure shown in this image.
 These structures are [OTCA metapixels](https://www.conwaylife.com/wiki/OTCA_metapixel), which can be seen to be in the On and Off meta-states in this image.
 The OTCA metapixel is a special Conway's Game of Life pattern that can emulate cellular automatons with customized rules.
 The original VarLife pattern is simulated this way so that it can run in Conway's Game of Life.